 With every Twitter account, you’re allowed to create up to 20 lists.
 What is a Twitter list?
 It’s a curated group of Twitter users.
 Basically, you can lump people together and view a stream of only their tweets.

 Now it’s important to know that lists don’t allow you to target your tweets.
 They’re used only for READING tweets.
 But by grouping people that you follow into lists (and even people you don’t follow), you can more easily manage your own tweet reading.
 You can also subscribe to/follow lists that other people have created.
 Put bands in one list, labels in another, manangers/booking agents in a third, record stores, your own fans, etc.

 Hopefully this gives you a few new things to play with while you’re using Twitter to promote your music career.
-Try ‘em out and let us know how it goes.
+Try ‘em out and let me know how it goes.